 The keys to a successful intervention are planning, preparation and technique.
-Many people think they’ve tried everything, but often family members have been working against each other.
+Many people think they’ve tried everything to help their alcoholic or addict, but often family members have been working against each other.
 They‘ve never taken an organized approach or worked with a professional interventionist.

 meet our interventionists

 Intervention unifies the family and gets everyone working together.
 Before the intervention ever takes place, the team goes through a planning a rehearsal process that leaves nothing to chance.
 Take a look at this intervention checklist.